-- 5.1.1 Exemplary design stands at the heart of sustainable development.
-100 - 5.1.2 Mayfair's heritage is one of the most prestigious in the country.
-101 The buildings and spaces that have formed Mayfair are historic and beautiful. - 5.1.3 An approach is therefore warranted that supports only the most impressive and sound design proposals for development in the area, responding intrinsically to the existing vernacular and character, and only being permitted where the Conservation Area is enhanced.
-Design must reflect the varying characters found within Mayfair to ensure that Mayfair's streets do not become homogeneous. - 5.1.4 Whilst this might be manifest in modern architecture as opposed to more traditional styles, only the highest standards will be accepted, through independent verification.

-5.1.5 Design is a key principle within the vision and values created by the Forum.
-Not only do the values aim to create streetscapes which are designed and maintained to the highest standard, they also go to the heart of the overall vision; to confirm and enhance Mayfair as an attractive area within which to live, work and visit.
+- supports only the most impressive and sound design proposals for development in the area, responding intrinsically to the existing vernacular and character, and only being permitted where the Conservation Area would be preserved or enhanced.
+Design must reflect the varying character areas found within Mayfair to ensure that Mayfair's streets do not become homogeneous. - Whilst this might be manifest in modern 5.1.4 architecture as opposed to more traditional styles, only the highest standards will be accepted. - 5.1.5 Design is a key principle within the vision and values created by the Forum.
+Not only do the values aim to create streetscapes which are designed and maintained to the highest standard, it also goes to the heart of the overall vision; to confirm and enhance Mayfair as an attractive area within which to live, work and visit.